 Despite being scarce today, ritualised human sacrifice was performed in early human societies throughout the world.
 During the First Dynasty of ancient Egypt, the graves of Pharaohs were accompanied by ‘retainers’ or human sacrifices who were believed to provide assistance in the afterlife.
 In Europe, mutilated bodies are found buried in peat pits, some of which are up to 8,000 years old and are accompanied by religious paraphernalia such as crucibles, idols and sacred plants.
 Aztec high priests extracted the beating hearts of victims in front of visiting dignitaries from competing communities.
 Often the victims were themselves captives from one of the competing communities, and the dignitaries returned home trembling in fear.

 Religion is often un-falsifiable, and can express all-too-human whims.
 When religious truth is placed in the hands of a powerful social elite, religion can become a tool for nothing more high-minded than building and maintaining social control.
-That control is most vividly and bloodily seen through the widespread use of ritualised human sacrifice.Make a donation
+That control is most vividly and bloodily seen through the widespread use of ritualised human sacrifice.Support Aeon: make a one-off donation